 In fact, this guy is a serial killer!
-After some digging up, it turns out that there were four accidents/murders in his high school recently, and a few hobos were found dead in the shady part of the town (jungles) where our psychopath likes to take night walks.
+After some digging, it turns out that there were four accidents/murders in his high school recently, and a few hobos were found dead in the shady part of the town (jungles) where our psychopath likes to take night walks.
 It seems like his ill mental state originates from his infant years when he killed his sister.

 Some of these findings/conclusions come from Sam's old flame Nina into whom he accidentally bumps.
 And she proves to be an invaluable source of information because (a) Nina is a social worker assigned to help the victim's family, (b) she's also a teacher in the high school that the killer attends and finally, (c) she used to fuck the killer.
-There are other hard to swallow coincidences, like Sam's family doctor is the same one who tried to revive the killer's little sister ten years ago.
+There are other hard-to-swallow coincidences, like Sam's family doctor is the same one who tried to revive the killer's little sister ten years ago.

 2/5